Mashhood03344/Jenkins-Master-Slave-Architecture-Setup-on-AWS-Cloud/README.md

 6. Configure Jenkins Master to Use Slave

-To createTo configure the node (or agent) settings on the master Jenkins server, follow these steps on the master server:
+To configure the node (or agent) settings on the master Jenkins server, follow these steps on the master server:

 - Access Jenkins Dashboard
 Open your Jenkins master server in a web browser: http://<master_ip>:8080.